 How-to: In 4 steps to the perfect Amazon action plan!

 Every marketplace seller fears this: the suspension of their Amazon seller account or the revocation of their selling privileges.
 In the best case, only a small side income is generated through the online platform; in the worst case, the most important or even the only source of income disappears overnight.
 The worst-case scenario.
-The good news: The revocation of selling privileges does not have to be permanent.
-In many cases, however, Amazon requires a action plan as a basis for reinstatement, also known as a Plan of Action (PoA).
+The good news: the revocation of selling privileges does not have to be permanent.
+In many cases, however, Amazon requires a action plan as a basis for reinstatement, also known as Plan of Action (PoA).

 But are external service providers really necessary?
-In this blog post, we want to clarify how to properly create an Amazon action plan and what different options marketplace sellers have for doing so.
+In this blog post, we want to clarify how to properly create an Amazon action plan and what different options marketplace sellers have for this.
 However, the first step is to address the question of what reasons may lead Amazon sellers to have to write an action plan.

 What is an action plan at Amazon?